KolyaStelmax/CheCleanBackend/README.md

 ```

 ### Docker
-### You need [docker desktop](https://www.docker.com/products/docker-desktop) to start the project
+### You can use [docker desktop](https://www.docker.com/products/docker-desktop) to start the project

-At first time you need to run follow command
+At first time you need to run the following command
 ``` shell
 > npm run docker:init
 ```